AUTOMATIC1111/stable-diffusion-webui/README.md

 ### Green, black, or corrupted output

-Keep `--no-half-vae` enabled first.
+Add `--no-half-vae` to the local launch options and restart first.
 Also compare with NGMS disabled, sampling upcast restored, `sub-quadratic` attention selected, and the fused GroupNorm option disabled.
 That separates model/VAE precision issues from the native Metal paths.

 ### High-resolution out-of-memory errors